peteroupc/peteroupc.github.io/approxtheory.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

-Some notes that may be useful when finding approximation error bounds that are explicit, with no hidden constants and without introducing transcendental or trigonometric functions.

-The notes generally relate to finding bounds on how close a polynomial is to a single-variable function on a closed interval.
+The notes in this page generally relate to finding bounds on how close a polynomial is to a single-variable function on a closed interval.

+The aim is to help find error bounds that are _explicit_, with no hidden constants and without introducing transcendental or trigonometric functions.
+If an error bound is explicit, it can be computed _offline_, without performing an approximation.

 The mapping from a function to a function (in this case, from a single-variable function to a polynomial "close" to it) is called an _operator_, and operators involved in these bounds are often linear operators, whose behavior is relatively simple to examine.

 <a id=Contents></a>